 - issuing and/or acquiring of payment instruments.

-Finally, a Payment Institution can also provide other services than merely payment services, if such services do not harm its financial soundness or the ability of the regulator to monitor compliance with the legislation.
+Finally, a company with a Payment Institution License Lithuania can also provide other services than merely payment services, if such services do not harm its financial soundness or the ability of the regulator to monitor compliance with the legislation.

 Payment account limitations

 The Supervision Service of the Bank of Lithuania elaborated on the limitations of content and functionality of payment accounts that can be provided by companies with Payment Institution License Lithuania.
 Briefly, PIs and small PIs cannot accept funds with no particular payment instructions to send it to a payee or another PSP, such funds cannot be held for an indefinite period of time.
 Funds from the payment accounts should be transferred no later than on the next working day or at a later time when a client instructs to do so with a prior accompanying outward payment order.